Adding a Custom-Made Module¶

 Introduction¶

-By providing a comprehensive library of pre-built modules addressing many common requirements, the framework greatly simplifies the process of building a Tanssi appchain and accelerates the deployment and evolution into a Tanssi appchain.
+By providing a comprehensive library of pre-built modules addressing many common requirements, the framework greatly simplifies the process of building a blockchain and accelerates the deployment and evolution into a Tanssi-powered network.
 However, addressing an innovative use case usually requires a development effort to fully meet the requirements, and, in Substrate, adding custom logic translates into writing and integrating runtime modules.

 The example presented in the Modularity article shows a simple lottery module exposing two transactions: